velicanu/corrana/README.md

 ls -tr /net/hidsk0001/d00/scratch/<your_username>/corrhists/HIRun2013/unmerged
 # should show you the last created file, something like:
 # PP-Run2010B-Apr21ReReco-HLT_PixelTracks_Multiplicity_sorted_trkqaul1_nmin130_nmax160_tptmin1_tptmax2_aptmin1_aptmax2_0.root
-# let's take a look inside
+# lets take a look inside
 root /net/hidsk0001/d00/scratch/<your_username>/corrhists/HIRun2013/unmerged/PP-Run2010B-Apr21ReReco-HLT_PixelTracks_Multiplicity_sorted_trkqaul1_nmin130_nmax160_tptmin1_tptmax2_aptmin1_aptmax2_0.root
 # now inside root:
 root [1] .ls
-// this should show a few histograms, let's take a look root [4] signal_trg1_2_ass1_2_nmin130_nmax160->Draw("surf1")
+// this should show a few histograms, lets take a look root [4] signal_trg1_2_ass1_2_nmin130_nmax160->Draw("surf1")
 // this shows the uncorrected for detector acceptence signal distribution root [5] background_trg1_2_ass1_2_nmin130_nmax160->Draw("surf1")
 // this shows the data driven detector acceptance correction, by correlating tracks from different events root [6] corr_trg1_2_ass1_2_nmin130_nmax160->Draw("surf1")
 // this shows the correlation function, signal/background, from these limimted statistics, now that we see
-// that the correlation runs and there are no bugs let's submit it to condor root [9] .q
+// that the correlation runs and there are no bugs lets submit it to condor root [9] .q
 # back in the shell now
 condor_submit runcorr.condor